CREDITOR ENGAGEMENT CLAUSES

 The ICMA sovereign debt contract reforms, including model aggregated collective action, pari passu, and creditor engagement clauses for inclusion in new sovereign bond contracts, were released in August 2014.
-They were endorsed by the IIF, and welcomed by authorities and commentators as a means of facilitating collective action and avoiding restructuring disruptions.
-Although some sovereign issuers have adopted the new provisions, some aspects relating to creditor engagement have met with resistance and/or indifference.
+They were endorsed by the IIF, and welcomed by many authorities and commentators as a means of facilitating collective action and avoiding restructuring disruptions.
+Although a number of sovereign issuers have adopted the new provisions, some aspects relating to creditor engagement have met with resistance and/or indifference.

-At this joint EMTA, ICMA and IIF meeting, following the roundtable held in London on February 5, buy-side market participants and leading capital markets and legal professionals will examine the pro’s and con’s of including creditor engagement provisions in sovereign bond contracts.
+At this joint IIF, ICMA and EMTA meeting, following roundtable meetings held in London on February 5 and in New York on March 2, buy-side market participants, along with leading capital markets and legal professionals, will provide the market perspectives on the pro's and con’s of including creditor engagement provisions in sovereign bond contracts.

 12:00 noon Registration

 Lunch will be provided

 This Special Seminar is part of a continuing series of panels and presentations that EMTA is pleased to sponsor on various topics of interest to Emerging Markets investors and other market participants, and is part of EMTA’s Legal & Compliance Seminars*.